-WVU Biology Students Investigate the Impact of Climate Change on Appalachian Forests
+WVU biology students investigate the impact of climate change on Appalachian forests

 KEYWORDS

-Newswise — Biology students at West Virginia University are studying the impact of climate change on the forests of the Appalachian Mountains.
+Newswise — MORGANTOWN, W. Va.—Biology students at West Virginia University are studying the impact of climate change on the forests of the Appalachian Mountains.

 Justin Mathias and Nanette Raczka, Ph.D. students in the Department of Biology, have received Smithsonian Center for Tropical Forest Science-ForestGEO grants to support their research.